 The role of design systems

 At Make it Clear, we follow Brad Frost’s Atomic design methodology, where the design system is broken down into 5 sections: atoms, molecules, organisms, templates and pages.
 Following this methodology plays a role in creating a cohesive and familiar user experience.
+By breaking down the design system into five distinct sections: atoms, molecules, organisms, templates, and pages—the approach emphasises a systematic and hierarchical approach to designing digital products.

 The benefits of design systems